yamaan18/chat-app-CODE-TECH-/README.md

 LiveChat allows multiple users to join a shared chat room and exchange messages instantly — no page refreshes required.
 Messages are broadcast to all connected users in real time using the WebSocket protocol.

-This project was built as a Full Stack Development internship deliverable, demonstrating integration between a FastAPI WebSocket backend and a modern, responsive frontend.

 ---